elotroalex/chiens/_texts/translation.md

 - The beautiful, blind eyes of the earth themselves sing
 - the skipped school, the joint eyebrows of great plows
-- {:.pr} the scholarly ruses of conferences held on quicksand without rhyme or reason.
+- {:.pr} the knowing ruses of conferences with no rhyme or reason on the quicksand.
 - The wrecker's cow, the Calvary rains and the waves
-- bewitch the disjointed lighthouse with snakes, with palaver, with kelp
+- bewitch with snakes, with palaver, with kelp
-- with eagle blood.
+- the lighthouse disjoint with eagle blood.

 ---